Pink Candy Apples

 Paint the town pink!
 Or, as a matter of fact…let’s just make everything pink?!
 I am only half kidding.
-But in all seriousness, I feel like a celebration is in order since BFFF was just nominated for Bloglovin’s 2016 Best Entertaining Blog Award– Please scroll to the bottom and vote if you feel I deserve it! ;) Okay so earlier, you may have seen me doing Karaoke on Instagram using a sprinkled pink candy apple as my microphone.
+But in all seriousness, I feel like a celebration is in order since BFFF was just nominated for Bloglovin’s 2016 Best Entertaining Blog Award.
+Okay so earlier, you may have seen me doing Karaoke on Instagram using a sprinkled pink candy apple as my microphone.
 That recipe was a total flop so I tried something a little different.

 Even though candy apples can be amazingly delicious, they can also look a bit basic, wouldn’t you agree?
 One of my favorite creative strategies is taking something boring or basic and pumping up the party by making it just a little bit brighter.
-If you’ve been following me on Snapchat (@BF4Frosting) you may have seen a few sneak peeks.
 Here is my latest favorite creation that made the cut by being both pretty and delicious!
 It’s amazing how these generic apples can be totally transformed into fun, chic, AND tasty candy apples.
 You heard right, these are totally ready to bite in to!
+I’m so excited to share the recipe with you!

 If you’re not a big fan of pink, rest assured, the sky’s the limit in terms of color choices.
-Channel your inner Pantone genius and dip them in your favorite color of choice – blue, teal, purple…heck, maybe even gold!
+Channel your inner Pantone genius and dip these candy apples in your favorite color of choice – blue, teal, purple…maybe even gold!

 - Granny Smith Apples